MerveKucukzoroglu/days-tea/README.md

 * [Acknowledgements](#acknowledgements)

 # User Experience
+I designed this platform with desgin thinking approach.
+With only the necessary content/information.
+User can surf the site easily and get the information they are looking for.
 Please find all my defined user stories [here](https://github.com/MerveKucukzoroglu/harmonic-poems/labels/USER-STORIES)
 ## Admin
 * As a Site Admin I can approve or disapprove posts so that I can filter out objectionable posts.